The Black Diamond, Copenhagen

 ID-card for Research Reading Room

-You can find the open study area by continuing straight ahead from the moving walkway and crossing the Kirkeby bridge.
-You can work in groups here.
+You will find the open study area by continuing straight ahead from the moving walkway and crossing the Kirkeby bridge.
+You can work in groups in this area.

 Conversation is allowed in the open study area but please show consideration.